 Check out our complete Triple IPA Guide.

-English style IPAs are bitter, strong, and more abundant in hops.
+English IPAs are bitter, strong, and more abundant in hops.
 The nature of English hops is different too, providing more earthy and floral notes.

 A bit paler, most English-styled IPAs are of moderate to intense bitterness, with five to seven percent ABV and a clean finish.